HallerPatrick/py_lsp.nvim/README.md

 | `:PyLspCreateVenv`   | venv name | Creates a virtual env with given name (default: 'venv').
 Requires `host_python` to be set and have `virtualenv` installed |
 | `:PyRun`             | command   | Run files and modules from current virtuale env                                                                           |

+Most of these commands can be also run over a popup menu with `:PyLspPopup`.

 #### Example Workflow